A Children’s Book Review

 I think we have to keep it simple.
 We have to try and see the world through a child’s eyes.
 Dana Salim who wrote ‘Beautifully different’ finds a lovely way of doing just this.
 Yousuf is a little boy who asks his daddy why he is different.
 By using a child’s imagination the author takes us on a little journey to explain to Yousuf that being different is beautiful and that together we can achieve amazing things using our differences.

 I think it’s a great little story to teach our children.
+I think reading with children is incredibly important, so why not share books with positive messages.

 How do you try to instil a positive attitude towards differences with your children?